friedkeenan/nxpy/cpython/Doc/library/dis.rst

 .. opcode:: BUILD_CONST_KEY_MAP (count)

-   The version of :opcode:`BUILD_MAP` specialized for constant keys.
-Pops the top element on the stack which contains a tuple of keys, then starting from ``TOS1``, pops *count* values to form values in the built dictionary.
+   The version of :opcode:`BUILD_MAP` specialized for constant keys.  *count* values are consumed from the stack.
+The top element on the stack contains a tuple of keys.

    .. versionadded:: 3.6